Praveengupta1/Praveengupta1/README.md

 ### Glad to see you here! &nbsp;

 I am pursuing a Bachelor's degree in Computer Engineering and am interested in a variety of technologies and topics.
 My areas of expertise include software development and competitive programming.
-I enjoy learning about new technology and applying them to real-world situations.
-I'm a big productivity and minimalism freak, and I'm constantly reading up on or trying out productivity hacks in an attempt to live a more balanced and thoughtful life.
-If you have any questions about technology, I am pleased to assist you.
+I enjoy learning about new technology.If you have any questions about technology, I am pleased to assist you.

-I'm a problem solver at heart, highly teachable and ready to acquire new abilities, enjoyable to work with, have a strong work ethic, and, most importantly, I'm incredibly curious and ask a lot of questions!

 ## Programming Language and skills